Q. What happens in a workshop?

 Q. Where are the papers?

-We circulate a link to participants by email.
+We circulate a private link to participants by email.
 Shortly after the conference, we delete the papers.
 If you would like a paper from a previous PLSC, just email the author.

 Q. I’d like to report/blog/tweet about the conference.
 What is the hashtag?